-1 Goal Name Public Facilities and Infrastructure Improvements Goal An infrastructure improvement process will be undertaken in a low- and moderate-income neighborhood in Lehi.
-Description 2 Goal Name Public Services
+1 Goal Name Public Facilities and Infrastructure Improvements

-Goal Funds will be awarded to the Utah County Children's Justice Center to provide mental health services to victims of Description abuse and their families, as well as the Holbrook Center to provide services for disabled adults.
+Goal Description An infrastructure improvement process will be undertaken in a low- and moderate-income neighborhood in Lehi.
+2 Goal Name Public Services Goal Description Funds will be awarded to the Utah County Children's Justice Center to provide mental health services to victims of abuse and their families, funds will be provided to Family Haven to provide mental health services, as well as the Holbrook Center to provide services for disabled adults.

-AP-35 Projects - 91.420, 91.220(d)
+AP-35 Projects - 91.420, 91.220(d) Introduction